verifiedpixel/verifiedpixel/README.md

 # Verifiedpixel
 *Version 0.1*
 Documentation (Coming soon) •

-## Build the client
-For the sake of simplification we're going to say that you're in your download location.
-### Requirements
+## Requirements
 node.js
 python
 mongodb
 elasticsearch
 redis
+## Build the client
+For the sake of simplification we're going to say that you're in your download location.
 ```bash
 $cd client
 $sudo npm install --save-dev